pinikaminer8/flights-project/README.md

 # Flights Management System
 #### Video Demo:   https://youtu.be/roGYClQ-8b4

+I did this project as part of my studies in the Migo program and as part of Harvard University's cs50 course

 #### Description:

 This is a Python project that simulates a system that allows you to register, search for flights and book tickets.
 The implementation is carried out through object-oriented programming and control of several databases.